-VI.
-OLD BUSINESS

-1. No Action on the Town-owned property; and update accordingly for the "Assignment of Administrative Control of Town-Owned and Town-Leased Property".
+- VI.
+OLD BUSINESS - 1.
+Continued discussion and possible action to periodically review the list of town owned property; and update accordingly for the "Assignment of Administrative Control".

 Councilor Rodriguez stated Land Use Director Juliet Hodge was on vacation, but that she would contact her next week to check on the status of the completion of the Geographic Information System (GIS) Update.